-A brief overview of each committee is detailed below:
+A brief overview of each Board committee is detailed below:

-Audit.
-Actuarial and Finance committee
+Audit, Actuarial and Finance committee

-The Audit, Actuarial and Finance committee comprises independent directors only and the committee's independence and effectiveness are reviewed on an annual basis.
-The committee is constituted as a statutory committee, and discharges its statutory duties in terms of section 94(7) of the Companies Act.
+The Audit, Actuarial and Finance committee comprises only of independent directors.
+The committee's performance and effectiveness are reviewed on an annual basis.
+It is constituted as a statutory committee and discharges its statutory duties in terms of section 94(7) of the Companies Act.
 The committee performs the functions as set out in the Companies Act, the JSE Listings Requirements and King IVTM.
-Adequate processes and structures were implemented to assist the committee in providing oversight and ensuring the integrity of financial reporting, internal control and other governance matters relating to the cluster businesses.
+Adequate processes and structures were implemented to assist the committee in providing oversight and ensuring the integrity of financial reporting, internal control and other governance matters relating to the businesses at cluster level.

-During the year under review, the committee comprised four independent, non-executive directors.
-The Chair of the Board is not a member of the committee.
-The committee considers and satisfied itself that the Group Financial Director has the necessary expertise and experience to hold his position.
+During the year under review, the committee comprised five independent non-executive directors.
+In keeping with good corporate governance practices, the Chair of the Board is not a member of the committee.
+The committee considered and satisfied itself that the Group Financial Director has the necessary expertise and experience to hold her position.
 The committee satisfied itself that the Group has established appropriate financial reporting procedures and systems and that these operate to the satisfaction of the committee.
-In accordance with the JSE Listings Requirements, the committee engages the external audit firm to assess the suitability and independence of the audit firm, including the suitability of the designated audit partner at least once per annum.
+In accordance with the JSE Listings Requirements, the committee engages the external audit firms to assess the suitability and independence of the audit firms, including the suitability and independence of the designated audit partners at least once per annum.

 The committee provides independent oversight of, among others, the effectiveness of Sanlam's assurance providers, with particular focus on combined assurance arrangements.
-The chair of the Risk and Compliance committee also attends Audit, Actuarial and Finance committee meetings.
+The Chair of the Risk and Compliance committee is also a member of the Audit, Actuarial and Finance committee meetings.
 The committee comprises members with necessary industry experience and skills who are capable of employing a greater degree of focus in the quality of audit indicators.

-The committee is committed to develop a detailed, concise and transparent process that outlines Sanlam's quality of audit indicators relevant to 2020.
+The committee is committed to develop a detailed, concise and transparent process that outlines Sanlam's quality of audit indicators relevant to the 2021 financial year and beyond.

-The statement of the committee in relation to the external auditor's independence, matters of consideration in relation to annual financial statements as well as quality and effectiveness of arrangements for internal audit, are disclosed in the Corporate Governance Report.
-The committee has considered all material aspects in relation to the annual financial statements and how these were addressed by the committee, and is satisfied herewith.
+The statement of the committee in relation to the external auditor's independence, matters of consideration in relation to Annual Financial Statements as well as quality and effectiveness of arrangements for internal audit, are disclosed in the Corporate Governance Report.
+The committee has considered all material aspects in relation to the Annual Financial Statements and how these were addressed by the committee and is satisfied herewith.
 In addition, the committee is satisfied with the quality of the external audit that was conducted, which is explained in further detail in the Corporate Governance Report.